Skip to main content Skip to home page

 Pharmacy Student Internship Program

-The pharmacy internship program provides students with the opportunity to experience a broad scope of services and be prepared for a hospital-based career.
-It is also guided by our mission and vision statements.
+The pharmacy internship program provides students with the opportunity to experience the broadening scope of pharmacy disciplines while fostering an educational environment.
+It allows students to prepare for a hospital-based career, guided by our mission and vision statements.

 Pharmacy Department Mission: Be an innovative team that safely and efficiently provides quality medication therapy and outcomes to the patients and communities we serve.